Skip to main content

 What are App Store screenshot dimensions?

-The current 2026 required dimensions, per Apple's developer documentation:
+The current 2026 accepted dimensions, per Apple's developer documentation:

 How does Apple's auto-scaling work?